nguyentrungtins/nguyentrungtins/README.md

-- 👋 Hi, I’m @nguyentrungtins, a Fullstack Developer base in Saigon, Vietnam
+- 👋 Hi, I’m @nguyentrungtins, as a Fullstack Developer base in Saigon, Vietnam
 - 👀 I’m interested in AI, Web and Mobile app
 - 🌱 I’m currently working on ReactJS, NextJS, NestJS
 - 💞️ I’m looking to collaborate on ReactJS, NextJS, NodeJS, Express, NestJS project